Overview of the Real Estate Buying Process in Chile

 - 2. Get in touch with the owner/agent

 - 3. Transferring Information

-- 4. In case of contacting an appraiser
+- 4. In case of requesting an appraisal

-- 6. You transfer the money to a bank account in Chile
+- 6. You transfer the money to a bank account of Chile

 - 7.1 Option 1: You travel to Chile